How AAPL (Apple) Makes Money in 2025: A Deep-Dive With Income Statement

 Key Takeaways

-- Apple’s money comes overwhelmingly from iPhone and hardware sales, but Services are the fastest-growing and most profitable segment.
+- Apple’s money comes overwhelmingly from hardware sales, but services are the fastest-growing and most profitable segment.

 - High gross and net margins illustrate the power of Apple’s integrated ecosystem and premium brand.

-- Heavy investment in R&D, balanced by efficiency in operating costs, supports long-term innovation.
+- Heavy investment in R&D, balanced by efficiency in operating costs, sustains Apple’s innovation edge.

-- Ongoing growth is driven by Services expansion, new hardware launches, and ecosystem lock-in.
+- Ongoing growth is driven by iPhone demand, services expansion, and new product categories.

 Explore More Investment Opportunities